Board of Directors

 Board of Directors Members

-Ms. Athaide is the President and CEO of The Cogent Group Inc, an independent advisory firm to the energy industry.
-Her experience in the energy industry has spanned the value chain from wells to the wall light switch.
-She has a Bachelor of Commerce degree (Honours), a Masters of Business Administration in Finance and a Bachelor of Science degree in Mechanical Engineering and has been awarded the designation of ICD.D by the Institute of Corporate Directors.
-Ms. Athaide serves on the Board of Directors of Phoenix Energy Services.
-She is also involved in a number of non-profit organizations including the Calgary Petroleum Club, is the Chair of the Calgary Chapter of the ICD and also serves on the Board of Directors of HSBC Canada.
+Ms. Athaide is the President and CEO of The Cogent Group Inc, an independent, energy advisory firm.
+Her experience in the energy industry has spanned the value chain from wells to the wall socket.
+She has a Bachelor of Commerce degree (Honours), a Masters of Business Administration in Finance, a Bachelor of Science degree in Mechanical Engineering and has been awarded the designation of ICD.D by the Institute of Corporate Directors.
+Ms. Athaide serves on the Board of Directors of Phoenix Energy Services where she chairs the Nomination & Governance Committee, the Board of Trisummit Utilities where she chairs the Health, Safety and Environment Committee, the Board of CMG Limited, the Board of HSBC Canada and the Board of Sustainable Development Technology Canada.

 Mr. Bossé is the President and Chief Operating Officer of Groupe Savoie Inc. located in St-Quentin, NB.
-Mr. Bossé is in his 28th year with this very dynamic organization involved in the fabrication of value-added products and employing over 550 individuals in sawmills located in St-Quentin, Kedgwick, Moncton, and Westville, Nova Scotia.
-Throughout his career he served on many associations including: Enterprise Restigouche, Restigouche Community Business Development Corporation, the New Brunswick Forest Products Association and the Economic Council of NB as Director and as President.
-He is an active member of the Governor’s Council at Université de Moncton and was the Alumnus of the Year in 2013 from the Faculty of Administration at U de M. He is also the former Board Chair of Efficiency New Brunswick.
+Mr. Bossé is in his 35th year with this very dynamic organization involved in the fabrication of value-added products and employing over 600 individuals in sawmills located in St-Quentin, Kedgwick, Moncton, and Westville, Nova Scotia.
+Throughout his career he served on many associations including: Enterprise Restigouche, Restigouche Community Business Development Corporation, Governor’s Council at Université de Moncton, Board Chair of Efficiency New Brunswick and the Economic Council of NB as Director and as President.
+He was nominated for the Alumnus of the Year in 2013 from the Faculty of Administration at the University of Moncton, Manager of the Year award in 1990 and Gilbert-Finn Manager Emeritus award in 2009.
+He is a director of Bégin & Bégin Inc., Institut de Recherche sur les Feuillus Nordiques, New Brunswick Forest, New Brunswick Business Council and Assomption Vie.

 Mr. MacGillivray is the retired President and CEO of Gay Lea Foods, a large Canadian dairy co-operative.
-He also serves as the Chair of the Moosehead Advisory Board, Director of the Saint John Airport board, a member of the Board of the Wallace McCain Institute and is actively engaged in advising and supporting local businesses and community programs.
-Prior to his 12 years with Gay lea, Andrew held leadership roles with both private and public companies including Saputo, Agrifoods, Baxter Foods and Nestle.
+He also serves as the Chair of the Moosehead and Crosby Advisory Boards, Director of the Saint John Airport and Ganong Boards, a member of the Board of the Wallace McCain Institute and is actively engaged in advising and supporting local businesses and community programs.
+Prior to his 12 years with Gay Lea, Andrew held leadership roles with both private and public companies including Saputo, Agrifoods, Baxter Foods and Nestle.
 He is a graduate with a BBA from St. Francis Xavier University and an MBA from York University.

 Paul McCoy, P. E.

-Mr. McCoy is a principal with the Atlantic Wind Connection Project, a high-voltage direct current submarine transmission network to be located off the east coast of the United States, and also provides consulting services through McCoy Energy Consulting LLC.
+Mr. McCoy provides consulting services through McCoy Energy Consulting LLC.
 He co-founded Trans-Elect, an independent transmission company in 1999, and was the company’s president.
 Prior to Trans-Elect, he had spent his career at Commonwealth Edison lastly as Senior Vice President, and President of ComEd’s Transmission Group.
 Mr. McCoy has held numerous leadership positions in major transmission industry organizations and has significant experience working with state and federal utility regulators in the United States.
-He is a member of the Board of Trustees of the Illinois Institute of Technology (IIT).
-He has a Bachelor of Science degree in Electrical Engineering from IIT, and is a Licensed Professional Engineer (certified in Illinois.)
+He is a member of the Wanger Institute of Sustainable Energy Resources (WISER) and the Electrical and Computer Engineering Department's Board of Advisors at the Illinois Institute of Technology (IIT).
+He is also the Chair of the Board of Directors at De La Salle Institute in Chicago.
+He has a Bachelor of Science degree in Electrical Engineering from IIT.

 Mark E. Reddemann

-Mr. Reddemann is the Chief Executive Officer of Energy Northwest.
+Mr. Reddemann retired as Chief Executive Officer of Nawah Energy Company after delivering the first unit of the Barakah Nuclear Energy Plant, located in Abu Dhabi, UAE.
+Prior to this role, he was the Chief Executive Officer of Energy Northwest where he was responsible for providing energy services to 27 member utilities, and the reliable generation of electric capacity from nuclear, wind, hydro and solar facilities.
 He previously served as a vice president with Xcel Energy, Nuclear Management Company, Institute of Nuclear Power Operations and Wisconsin Electric and also served on numerous Corporate Nuclear Safety Review Boards.
 He holds a bachelor's degree in applied mathematics, engineering and physics from the University of Wisconsin-Madison and is a graduate of the Minnesota Management Institute at the University of Minnesota Curtis L. Carlson School of Management.
-Mr. Reddemann serves on a number of boards of directors including the Nuclear Energy Institute, Association of Washington Business, Volpentest Hazardous Materials Management and Emergency Response Federal Training Center and Tri-City Development Council.
+Mr. Reddemann has served on a number of boards of directors including the Nuclear Energy Institute, Association of Washington Business, Volpentest Hazardous Materials Management and Emergency Response Federal Training Center, and the Tri-City Development Council.

 Ms. Trenholm is a professor emerita at the University of New Brunswick (UNB) and holds an ICD.D with the Institute of Corporate Directors and a FCPA, FCA with CPA New Brunswick.
 Ms. Trenholm is currently a member of the Plaza Retail REIT board of trustees and the International Development Research Centre board of governors.
 She is a past board member of AECL and the Canadian Institute of Chartered Accountants (now known as CPA Canada), past-president of the New Brunswick Institute of Chartered Accountants (now known as CPA New Brunswick) and past acting dean of the Faculty of Business Administration at UNB.
 In addition, she has chaired or served as a member of a number of other international, national, regional as well as local boards and committees.